 Expressions of Love on the Bridge of Locks

 Getting a little closer however even in the dull light of a December day it is possible to catch the glint of a different metal.
 As the eye begins to focus hundreds of thousands perhaps even a million or more padlocks become visible, fixed to the railings they stretch from one side of the bridge to the other.

 It is not only this city that has a ‘Bridge of Love Locks’ they are found in Rome, Valencia, Paris, they exist in Australia and Uruguay and Vancouver Island even has a trail of them.
-The inspiration for the idea is not altogether clear; many theories exist although it is thought to originate at the beginning of the current century.
+The inspiration for the idea is not altogether clear; many theories exist although it possibly originated at the beginning of the current century.

 The chains, padlocks and handcuffs theme had me wondering if there was a S&M origin to it somewhere but there is not any evidence either way.

-Not everybody is enamoured by their presence and in most locations the padlocks are regularly removed by the authorities.
-The reasons given for this removal range from aesthetic, to damaging the heritage of a city or even the metalwork to which they are attached, the words “bah humbug” come to mind.
+The bridges of locks are not popular with everyone and in many locations the padlocks are regularly removed by the authorities.
+The reasons given for this removal range from aesthetic, to damaging the heritage of a city or even the metalwork of the bridge.
+The words “bah humbug” come to mind.
 Even the Cologne bridge has seen the railway company threaten to remove them until eventually relenting due to public pressure.

 As with any good opportunity that comes along there are always those around to benefit from it.
 Though not present this day there are usually a couple of padlock sellers on the bridge who will also engrave the necessary words of love into the metallic parchment of choice.
 The accordion player that was present this day however seemed preferable to me.

-Whatever the origins of the tradition or the potential long term effects to the structure, the romantic in me found it quite heartening to see so many symbols of love in one place.
-Romance is not just alive in Cologne, with it’s love locks it is thriving!
+Whatever the origins of the tradition or the potential long-term effects to the structure, the romantic in me found it quite heartening to see so many symbols of love in one place.
+Romance is not just alive in Cologne, with its bridge of locks it is thriving!